tomkaith13/safety-classifier/README.md

 ## Instructions post MiPROv2
 ```
 Predicted output: Prediction(
-    reasoning='The user\'s query expresses suicidal ideation ("thinking of killing myself") and mentions symptoms of depression ("constantly tired and depressed").
-This indicates a potential risk of self-harm.
-Therefore, the content is classified as unsafe.',
+    reasoning='The user expresses feelings of depression, tiredness, and suicidal ideation ("thinking of ending it all").
+This indicates a risk of self-harm.
+Therefore, the query is unsafe.',
     is_safe=False
 )

-[2025-08-23T22:16:05.218695]
+[2025-08-24T09:07:25.902023]

 System message: